alanma/mcache/README.md

 mcache
 ========

-Package mcache is an API for App Engine's memcache.
-It is more consistent with the datastore API.
+Package [mcache](http://godoc.org/github.com/qedus/mcache) is a wrapper API for App Engine's memcache.
+It is consistent with the datastore API which returns slices instead of maps for all the `Multi` functions.

+*Important:* Each `Multi` function always returns an error.
+The error is likely to be a `appengine.MultiError` if the function was executed successfully.
+This is not conventional for Go however it helps make the code neater and easier to read in [https://github.com/qedus/nds](https://github.com/qedus/nds).

 There are [good arguments](https://groups.google.com/forum/#!topic/google-appengine-go/kiuvTHf32zw/discussion) for the current official [appengine/memcache](https://developers.google.com/appengine/docs/go/memcache/reference) API.
-However I prefer what is created here.
+However I prefer what is created here in some cases.

 The main difference is with `GetMulti`: